-As technology has improved, RH in situ test kits have also evolved.
+As technology improves, RH in situ test kits have also.
 Today, there’s a test kit on the market that uses a pen-sized electronic device to capture readings from the RH probes and send the data via Bluetooth to an app.
 The app automatically logs the data from these “smart sensors” and produces emailable F2170 reports, eliminating the possibility of human error.

-These “smart sensors” can be installed very early in the concrete slab drying process to collect periodic readings that will help users more accurately estimate drying time.
+You can install these “smart sensors” very early in the concrete slab drying process to collect periodic readings that will help users more accurately estimate drying time.
 More accurate estimations allow for tighter scheduling and less downtime.